 This matters because failed payments contain two fundamentally different populations:

 Involuntary churners want to continue using your product.
 Their card expired, their bank flagged the transaction, or a processing error occurred.
 Given a frictionless path to update their payment method, they will do so.
-These are your highest-ROI recovery targets.
+These are your highest-ROI recovery targets and the population your dunning workflow was designed to capture.

 In Stripe’s billing data, both look identical: a failed payment with no subsequent update.
 Your dunning sequence treats them identically too.
 This is the core inefficiency — recovery resources are spread evenly across a population where only half (or less) will respond to any dunning intervention.

 The financial impact of this misclassification is concrete.
 Consider a SaaS company with 200 failed payments per month at $100 average MRR.
 If 40% are passive exits, the dunning sequence is spending email, SMS, and potentially human outreach effort on 80 customers per month who have no intention of returning.
 Meanwhile, the 120 genuinely involuntary churners — who represent $12K/month in recoverable revenue — receive the same generic recovery email as the passive exits, rather than the urgently optimized, high-touch outreach their recovery probability warrants.
-The aggregate recovery rate looks low because it blends a high-recovery population with a near-zero-recovery population.
+The aggregate recovery rate looks low because it blends a high-recovery population with a near-zero-recovery population, and the resulting metric is uninterpretable: a 40% recovery rate could mean “we recover 60% of the recoverable population” or “we recover 30% of the recoverable population while the rest of the failed payments were never going to come back.”

 Teams often attempt to distinguish involuntary from voluntary using behavioral proxies: